Sven-Seyfert/autoit-webdriver-boilerplate/README.md

 ## Features

-The different kinds of examples, are (and will be) separated in different branches of the repository.
+The different kinds of **examples**, are (and will be) separated in different branches of the repository.
 In this overview you basically can see which branch contains which example of WebDriver actions.
+Some examples and their code could be implemented in a shorter way, but this is made by design and follows a educational purpose.

 | Branch                      | Description of the WebDriver actions                                                                                    | Websites in use            | Browser automation<br>flow (steps)                                                                                            |
 | ---                         | ---                                                                                                                     | ---                        | ---                                                                                                                           |